iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 Differential privacy (DP) is a powerful mathematical framework that allows us to reason about privacy in any process that takes input data and produces some output.
 Whether we're computing simple statistics, training machine learning models, or generating synthetic data, DP provides quantifiable privacy guarantees by carefully introducing randomness into our computations.

-In this post, we'll just focus on a particular instance of DP: training a neural network with differential privacy guarantees for the training data.
+In this post, we'll focus on one instance of DP: training a neural network with differential privacy guarantees for the training data.
 Why should you care?
 Consider these scenarios:

 - Medical records being used to train diagnostic systems
 - Private messages helping improve language models